Community Supported Agriculture at SCU

 How CSA works

-CSA boxes are delivered every other Tuesday to Varsi Hall.
-Each box includes a selection of seasonal vegetables that feeds approximately four adults.
-You can subscribe to receive a box every-other-week or try it only once any time during the quarter.
+CSA boxes are delivered every Tuesday to Varsi Hall.
+Each box includes a selection of seasonal vegetables.
+You can subscribe to receive it every week, try it only once any time during the quarter, or any combination of dates in between.

 To register, complete the online form above.
 Orders must be received no later than noon on the Monday prior to delivery.
-If you have questions please contact the Office of Sustainability at firstname.lastname@example.org.
+If you have questions please contact the Center for Sustainability at email@example.com.
 For delivery dates and prices, see the subscription form.

 What’s in the box?